History of the Republican Party (United States): Taft years: 1909–1913

-Regional, state and local politics

-The Republicans welcomed the Progressive Era at the state and local level.
-The first important reform mayor was Hazen S. Pingree of Detroit (1890–1897), who was elected Governor of Michigan in 1896.
-In New York City, the Republicans joined nonpartisan reformers to battle Tammany Hall and elected Seth Low (1902–1903).
-Golden Rule Jones was first elected mayor of Toledo as a Republican in 1897, but was reelected as an independent when his party refused to renominate him.
-Many Republican civic leaders, following the example of Mark Hanna, were active in the National Civic Federation, which promoted urban reforms and sought to avoid wasteful strikes.
-North Carolina journalist William Garrott Brown tried to convince upscale white southerners of the wisdom of a strong early white Republican Party.
+During the Progressive Era, North Carolina journalist William Garrott Brown tried to convince upscale white southerners of the wisdom of a strong early white Republican Party.
 He warned that a one party solid South system would negate democracy, encourage corruption, because the lack of prestige of the national level.
 Roosevelt was following his advice.
 However, in 1912, incumbent president Taft needed black Republican support in the South to defeat Roosevelt at the 1912 Republican national convention.
 Brown's campaign came to nothing, and he finally supported Woodrow Wilson in 1912.

-Republicans dominate the 1920s
+Wilson years: 1913–1921

+The Roosevelt-caused split in the Republican vote resulted in a decisive victory for Woodrow Wilson, temporarily interrupting the Republican era.

+In 1916, Jeannette Rankin of Montana became the first woman in Congress—and indeed the first woman in any high-level government position.

+Harding, Coolidge, and Hoover years: 1921–1933

 The party controlled the presidency throughout the 1920s, running on a platform of opposition to the League of Nations, support for high tariffs, and promotion of business interests.
 Voters gave the GOP credit for the prosperity and Warren G. Harding, Calvin Coolidge and Herbert Hoover were resoundingly elected by landslides in 1920, 1924 and 1928.
 The breakaway efforts of Senator Robert M. La Follette in 1924 failed to stop a landslide for Coolidge and his movement fell apart.
 The Teapot Dome Scandal threatened to hurt the party, but Harding died and Coolidge blamed everything on him as the opposition splintered in 1924.